StoiaCode/Rainbow-Six-Save-File-Swapper/README.md

 ![It may look like this: ](https://4sysops.com/wp-content/uploads/2013/10/PowerShell-Execution-Policy.png)If you see this screen, to execute the script you have to enter "Y" to continue.

 After that you will now be asked to input the Folder location of your save File.
 Input the folder we determind before.
-Note: You do NOT input the FILE, you only input the FOLDER!
+Note: You do NOT input the FILE, you only input the **FOLDER**!
 You will not be able to open the folder that cotains the "1.save" from within the script!

 After that you will be greeted by an Options Menu, prompting you to Save an Empty save file, Save an Equipped save File, restore an Empty save file or restore an Equipped save File.

+## Note:
+This Script **_will not_** create any save files for you, or give you any skins you did not previously have!
+You will have to manually unequip all skins, then close Rainbow, run the Script and save the Empty skin file.
+Same for the Equipped save file.
+Its also adviced to not use this script with save files Inbetween patches.
+Should a new patch come out, _especially new Seasons_, please manually renew your save files.